Isaiahfeldt/Chestnut/README.md

 `config.yml` contains global settings such as the default embed color, webhook URL, and rate limits.
 The file includes comments for each option.

+## FAQ

+**Q: Can I use this plugin on a server that already has a Discord bot?**
+<br>Yes, absolutely.
+Chestnut works independently — it sends webhook messages directly to Discord (or any other webhook-compatible service).
+It doesn’t need to connect to or control an existing bot, so it won’t interfere with whatever your bot is doing.

+**Q: Does Chestnut only work with Discord?**
+<br>Yes.
+Right now Chestnut sends webhook messages in a format designed for Discord.
+This could possibly be extended to other services in the future.

+Q: Will it slow down my server if I track a lot of blocks?
+<br>Possibly.
+I haven’t stress-tested the limits yet, but like most plugins, tracking very large numbers of blocks could impact performance.
+It’s best to start small and scale up while monitoring your server’s TPS.

+Q: Can I send webhooks to multiple channels?
+<br>Not at this time.
+Chestnut supports a single webhook URL per server configuration.
+I would like to add support for multiple channels in the future.